-In addition, these authors have observed that the function v is continuous. equals $K - e^x$ for $x \le x^$ and is bounded below by $(K - e^x)^+$ for $x > x^$ .
-Recall that v is said to exhibit smooth pasting when v pastes onto the lower bounding curve $(K - e^x)^+$ at $x^$ in such a way that the left and right derivative there agree.
-Among the aforementioned list of articles, some authors have also observed that, unlike the case when X is purely Gaussian, the optimal value function v does not necessarily respect the so-called principle of smooth pasting.
-Boyarchenko and Levendorskii [10-13] supplied sufficient conditions for a class of Lévy processes with exponential moments and "stable" like characteristic exponent (RLPE processes) under which continuous or smooth pasting appears.
-For their class of process, they show that there is smooth pasting if X has bounded variation with a nonpositive drift term or if X has unbounded variation.
-Their method also offers identities for the value function and optimal exercise barrier for a more general claim structure and for Lévy processes which possess absolutely continuous resolvents; see [12, 14].
-Chan [15, 16] also observed for the case of spectrally negative processes that there was no smooth pasting if and only if the process is of bounded variation.
+In addition these authors have observed that the function v is continuous, equals $K-e^x$ for $x \leq x^$ and is bounded below by $(K-e^x)^+$ for $x > x^$ .
+Recall that v is said to exhibit smooth pasting when v pastes onto the lower bounding curve $(K-e^x)^+$ at $x^$ in such a way that the left and right derivative there agree.
+Amongst the aforementioned list of articles, some authors have also observed that unlike the case when X is purely Gaussian, the optimal value function v does not necessarily respect the so-called principle of smooth pasting.
+Boyarchenko and Levendorskii (1998, 1999, 2002, 2002a) supplied sufficient conditions for a class of Lévy processes with exponential moments and 'stable' like characteristic exponent (RLPE processes) under which continuous or smooth pasting appears.
+For their class of process they show that there is smooth pasting if X has bounded variation with a non-negative drift term or if X has unbounded variation.
+Their method also offers identities for the value function and optimal exercise barrier for a more general claim structure and for Lévy processes which possess absolutely continuous resolvents; see Boyarchenko and Levendorskii (2002, 2004).
+Chan (2000, 2003) also observed for the case of spectrally negative processes that there was no smooth pasting if and only if the process is of bounded variation.

-In related work Peskir and Shiryaev [32, 33] (see also [31]) and Gapeev [20] studied a number of optimal stopping problems for special classes of Markov process of bounded variation with jumps such that the inter-arrival times of the jumps are independent and exponentially distributed.
+In related work Peskir and Shiryaev (2000, 2002) (see also Peskir (2001)) and Gapeev (2002) studied a number of optimal stopping problems for special classes of Markov process of bounded variation with jumps such that the inter-arrival times of the jumps are independent and exponentially distributed.
 The optimal strategies in these problems consist of stopping when the underlying Markov process crosses specified thresholds.
 Further, one sees in these papers that the principle of smooth pasting could also not be taken for granted at the optimal stopping thresholds.
 However, as in the case of the American put option, continuity was still observed when there was no smooth pasting.
-In their papers, Peskir and Shiryaev give an intuitive explanation as to precisely when and why smooth pasting does not hold for their models and argue for a principle of continuous pasting instead.
+In their papers, Peskir and Shiryaev give an intuitive explanation as to precisely when and why smooth pasting does not hold for their models and thus argue for a principle of continuous pasting.

 The aim of this paper is to comprehensively link a variety of identities for first passage problems of different Lévy processes and their connection to the American put optimal stopping problem which have appeared in recent literature and to explain precisely when smooth pasting is absent.
 We shall do this with the help of a fluctuation identity.
-Mordecki [28] gave a closed form for the solution to (1) for a general Lévy process in terms of the distribution of the infimum of X at an independent exponential time.
-The fluctuation identity will also allow us to give another proof of this form of the solution to (1), avoiding the need for a random walk approximation (as was the case in Mordecki's original proof) and giving insight into the importance of the role played by the regularity of the paths of X in the solution.
-Further, we give necessary and sufficient conditions for the solution to exhibit smooth pasting.
-It turns out that the principle of smooth pasting boils down to, quite simply, the regularity of the point 0 for $(-\infty, 0)$ for X.
+Mordecki (2002) gave a closed form for the solution to (1) for a general Lévy process in terms of the distribution of the infimum of X at an independent exponential time.
+The fluctuation identity will also allow us to give another proof of this form of the solution to (1) avoiding the need for a random walk approximation (as was the case in Mordecki's original proof) and giving insight into the importance of the role played by the regularity of the paths of X in the solution.
+Further we give necessary and sufficient conditions for the solution to exhibit smooth pasting.
+It turns out that the principle of smooth pasting boils down to quite simply the regularity of the point 0 for $(-\infty,0)$ for X.